Sai-10z/FreshMart/README.md

 # <div>🌱 <span style="font-size:50px;">FreshMart – Online Grocery System</span></div>

 FreshMart is a Django-based full-stack e-commerce web application for online fruit and vegetable ordering.
-It includes separate customer and vendor modules with complete order lifecycle management, payment processing, inventory tracking, and invoice generation.
-The project demonstrates production-style deployment using AWS EC2, Nginx, and Gunicorn.

----

-## 💭 Project Motivation

-This project was built to solve a real-world issue in my locality, where fruit and vegetable vendors share daily product images via WhatsApp and customers place orders manually.
-This makes the process unstructured, hard to track, and lacks proper order history and revenue visibility for vendors.

-## 💡 Solution Approach

-To address this, I developed a web-based system that allows vendors to digitally list products, control availability, track orders, and monitor revenue.
-Customers can browse products anytime, place orders easily, and track their order status in a structured way.
-This project is inspired by real-world hyperlocal grocery ordering workflows and aims to digitize small vendor operations.
+Inspired by real-world hyperlocal grocery workflows, the project was developed to digitize small vendor operations where orders are typically managed manually through messaging platforms like WhatsApp.

+The platform enables vendors to manage products, inventory, orders, and revenue through a structured system, while customers can browse products, place orders, make payments, and track deliveries through an interactive web interface.
+It is deployed in a production-like environment using AWS EC2 with Nginx and Gunicorn.

 ---